stelzinga/MF/MGT_80.Tools.md

 Reflects Management Function Planning, and serves as a scribble section for aspects of this Management Function.
 In most cases it just points to [MGT: 01.Planning], but during the performance of the Management Cycle, ideas, small projects to improve Planning can be collected here, and later ported to the permanent note or to MSS.

 Organising
 Reflects Management Function Organising, and serves as a scribble section for aspects of this Management Function.
-In most cases it just points to [MGt: 02.Organising], but during the performance of the Management Cycle, ideas, small projects to improve Organising can be collected here, and later ported to the permanent note or to MSS.
+In most cases it just points to [MGT: 02.Organising], but during the performance of the Management Cycle, ideas, small projects to improve Organising can be collected here, and later ported to the permanent note or to MSS.

 Leading
 Reflects Management Function Leading, and serves as a scribble section for aspects of this Management Function.
-In most cases it just points to [MGt: 03.Leading], but during the performance of the Management Cycle, ideas, small projects to improve Leading can be collected here, and later ported to the permanent note or to MSS.
+In most cases it just points to [MGT: 03.Leading], but during the performance of the Management Cycle, ideas, small projects to improve Leading can be collected here, and later ported to the permanent note or to MSS.

 Controlling
 Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
-In most cases it just points to [MGt: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.
+In most cases it just points to [MGT: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.
 ________________________________________
 ## BuJo MSS (Software)
 MSS, see [## MSS], has 7 Sheets implementing the BuJo concepts discussed above to the Managerial 7, see [MGT: 99.Legend ## Management Cycle].
 BuJO MSS is essentially BuJo logic implemented within the MSS framework.

 ### BuJo MSS Concepts
-A key feature is the fact that 7 dedicated *Logs* are used, one for each of the Mangerial 7.
+A key feature is the fact that 7 dedicated *Logs* are used, one for each of the Managerial 7.
 These Logs are captured in [MSS: M0] to [MSS: M6].
 BuJo MSS is similar to standard BuJo, but the implementation is simpler because of the use of:
 - Only a few dedicated sheets collecting entries relevant to each Managerial 7
 - Formulas to generate enriched data (Calculated Columns)

 Data
 A dataset in BuJo MSS is called a *Journal Entry*, an *MT Entry* or just *Entry* and is entered as a single row in the sheet.
 Unlike BuJo, BuJo MSS has a broader dataset driven by various columns.
 As a result, an MT Entry is broken down across several columns as opposed to the single item/line in standard BuJo.
 There are two *types* of columns: *Calculated Columns* and *Manual Columns*.
 The content of the Manual Columns drive all other aspects of BuJo MSS through the Calculated Columns.

 Goals, Sub-Goals and Tracking Type are maintained as Static Data in [MSS: Static] and have attributes associated to them that are used in Calculated Columns like the order of Sorting, whether or not to report, etc. Goals are standard and require, in general, no updates.
 Sub-Goals depend on the focus a Venture wants to have within a Goal each year.

 Index
-There is no index as data is logged in one sheet for each of the Mangerial 7.
+There is no index as data is logged in one sheet for each of the Managerial 7.

 Rapid Logging
 The Rapid Logging method is used in Column = Tasks.